 When to Use Line Graphs

 At a glance, you might think line graphs are essentially bar graphs lying down.
-While the benefits of these chart types are similar, line graphs offer additional precision and detail.
+While the benefits of these dashboard chart types are similar, line graphs offer additional precision and detail.
 Furthermore, they tend to be more space efficient than bar graphs.
 As a rule of thumb, consider line graphs if you want to show several sets of data and how they relate.
 In most cases, line graphs are used to display the relationship between multiple sets of data over a period of time.

 Line graph characteristics: